-- 8.1 All saloon cars, station wagons, hatchbacks, coupe bodies and LDV's of any year, which are assembled or built in South Africa, are eligible.
-Imported vehicles may be allowed at the discretion of the Technical committee. - 8.2 Any engine may be fitted to the vehicle.
-Turbo-charging, supercharging or compressors are permitted. - 8.3 There is no restriction on the make and type of tyre that may be used. - Headlight units may be removed for day time racing only but must be replaced with covers or air intakes.
+8.1 All saloon cars, station wagons, hatchbacks, coupe bodies, Sports & GT cars and LDV's of any year, which are assembled or built in South Africa, are eligible.
+Imported vehicles may be allowed at the discretion of the Technical committee.

+- 8.2 Any engine may be fitted to the vehicle.
+Turbo-charging, supercharging or compressors are permitted. - 8.3 There is no restriction on the make and type of tyre that may be used. - 8.4 Headlight units for saloon cars, station wagons, hatchbacks, coupe bodies only, may be removed for daytime racing only but must be replaced with covers or air intakes.
 If headlight units with glass are retained, they must be adequately and securely taped.
+Sports & GT Cars will be required to drive with headlights on during the events.